marekmensa/vue-dd-form/README.md

 ```

 **Description paths**

 So as you can see nodes are targeted by a dotted notation.
 Each description object has a required value of `view`, which specifies, to which UI element should the node be rendered.
-Currently there is 11 basic view types, though you can specify your own (Custom views).
+Currently there is 11 basic view types, though you can specify your own (see _Custom views_).

 ### Wildcard paths